-Nominating Committee
+Nomination Committee

-The Nominating Committee comprises exclusively of Independent Non-Executive Directors, in compliance with MMLR.
-The Nominating Committee is guided by written terms of reference duly approved by the Board with rights, authorities and responsibilities.
-The Nominating Committee is chaired by Senior Independent Director.
+The Nomination Committee comprises exclusively of Independent Non-Executive Directors, in compliance with MMLR.
+The Nomination Committee is guided by written Terms of Reference duly approved by the Board defining its rights, authorities and responsibilities.
+The Nomination Committee is chaired by a Senior Independent Director.

-The Nominating Committee's Terms of Reference is published in "Others" section of the "News" tab of the corporate website at www.ksl.my.
+The Nomination Committee's Terms of Reference is published in "Others" section of the "News" tab of the corporate website at www.ksl.my.

-The Nominating Committee members and the attendance records for meeting held during financial year ended 31 December 2020 are as follows: -
+The Nomination Committee members and the attendance records for meeting held during the financial year ended 31 December 2021 are as follows: -